instax-dutta/the-flac-project/README.md

 ---

 **TFP © 2024 - Engineered for Audiophiles**
-*True FLAC conversion technology • Zero compromise on quality*
+*Hybrid architecture • True FLAC conversion • Zero compromise on quality*

 **Made with 🎵 for the audiophile community**